⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Cardamom Tea

-1–2 crushed pods in hot water, steepef 5 minutes.
+1–2 crushed pods in hot water, steeped 5 minutes.
 Best for nausea and morning sickness.
-Caffeine-free version for evenings.
+Full recipes here →

 1–2 pods · 1–2 cups/day